oshankkkk/DSA/dp/wisdom.md

 always go recursive at 1st, brute force its bout trying all the solutions straight up
 # Unique Paths
 ## Already done this so its fine
+# Unique Path2
+## What went wrong
+i knew how t solve it but couldnt implemente for somereason
+## Lessons Learned
+the counter index we use to keep track of the list acts the same in this but its 2 counts cause there are nested lists
+# Min Grid Traveler